Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Background and Preliminary Results

-A fundamental result in probabilistic group testing is that \textit{any} adaptive algorithm which is guaranteed to identify all infected members of the population, assuming noiseless test results, requires a number of tests $T$ satisfying
+A fundamental result in probabilistic group testing is that \emph{any} adaptive algorithm which is guaranteed to identify all infected members of the population, assuming noiseless test results, requires a number of tests $T$ satisfying

 This bound highlights the intimate connection between adaptive group testing and source coding.
 Indeed, to summarize a discussion from \cite{wolf1985born}, the outcomes of the adaptive tests can be viewed as a binary, variable-length source code for $X$.
 The lower bound then follows directly from existing results in data compression (e.g., \cite[Eqn.~5.38]{cover2006elements}).
-Equation (\ref{eqn:entropy_LB}) will serve as the point of departure for the lower bounds on $\EE[T]$ that we derive in this paper.
+Equation (\ref{eqn:entropy_LB}) will serve as the point of departure for the lower bounds on $\EE[T]$ that we derive under the $\msf{SBIM}$ in the noiseless case.
 The key challenge will be to obtain good approximations to $H(X)$ in the presence of correlations induced by the underlying network.

+For the noisy setting, we prove the following counterpart to \eqref{eqn:entropy_LB}.
+This lower bound holds for any adaptive scheme and any underlying stochastic infection model, including those with correlations.
+We provide the proof in Section~\ref{sec:noisy}.